Axellience/customgen-documentation/reverse.md

 By default, the reverse service scans your whole repository and performs analysis on the `*.java` files it founds.
 Obviously, sources could (should?) include unit tests for example or old code that does not need to be part of the analysis.
 Also, the part of the sources that needs to be reversed is located to a specific directory in your repository.
-To help you selecting the files you want, the reverse engineering service provides two kinds of entries, **Folders to include** and **Files and Folders to exclude**.
+To help you select the files you want, the reverse engineering service provides two kinds of entries, **Folders to include** and **Files and Folders to exclude**.
 The first kind is a string, indicating from the repository root the path to the directory that needs to be included in the analysis.
 For examples, if you want to **include** all the java files under two specific locations:
 ```